-Start by getting up in the City Tower (Stadtturm) to get an overview over the city.
+Start by getting up in the City Tower (Stadtturm) to get an overview of the city.
 The tower, constructed in 1450 A.D, gives you nice views of Innsbruck and the surrounding mountains.
 OK, you have to go up 148 stairs to reach the viewing platform, but it’s worth the effort.
-Since the tower is right off the old market square, you get a different impression of some of Innsbruck’s landmarks.
+Since the tower is right next to the old market square, you get a different impression of some of Innsbruck’s landmarks.
 Such as the famous Golden Roof, where the shiny appearance comes from the copper slates.
 The balcony with the roof was built to mark the wedding of emperor Maximillian II and Bianca Maria Sforza in 1500 A.D.
 The couple used the roofed balcony to watch festivals and knights tournaments.

 < Click on the images to enlarge >

 The historical centre is very popular among tourists from all around the world, and especially in summer, it can get very crowded.
-Thus, if you need to get away from the hoards there are several opportunities.
-Just a few steps away from the most bustling streets of the old city we found a little park to relax, next to the Jesuit Church.
-If you like hanging out in parks, you could also head for Schlosspark Ambras, which has a very nice park.
+Nonetheless, if you need to get away from the hoards there are several opportunities.
+Just a few steps away from the bustling streets of the old city we found a little park to relax, next to the Jesuit Church.
+Moreover, if you like hanging out in parks, you could also head for Schlosspark Ambras, which has a very nice park.
 Especially on hot summer days, the big trees offer shady retreats and plenty of space for the kids to play around.
 The kids will also probably enjoy the Alpenzoo more than some boring old houses.
 The Zoo houses a range of animals found in Austria and the Alps.

 Innsbruck is more than just a hub for outdoor activities.
 Get your hiking or ski boots off and head for the city centre.
 The city is sizeable enough to have a wide range of dining, cultural and shopping activities, catering for most tastes and wallets.
-The historical city centre of Innsbruck, as so many others in Austria, is a very lively place.
-Although most mainstream shops have moved out to one of the shopping malls, there are ample of shopping possibilities in the city centre.
-Thus, for a rainy day or an afternoon, the city will keep you busy with indoor activities as well.
+The historical city centre of Innsbruck, like so many others in Austria, is a very lively place.
+Although most mainstream shops have moved out to one the shopping malls, there are ample shopping possibilities in the city centre.
+Thus, on a rainy day or an afternoon, the city will keep you busy with indoor activities as well.